 Nunemaker Center serves as the home of the University Honors Program and its students.
-Located on top of Daisy Hill across from Templin Hall--the official Honors student dormitory--Nunemaker Center is a home away from home for Honors students.
+Located on top of Daisy Hill across from Templin Hall--the official Honors student residence hall--Nunemaker Center is a home away from home for Honors students.

 The Center's amenities for students include